1mizhgun1/RIP_frontend/README.md

-basic interface with 2 pages for guests
+client interface with redux state